YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 #### Credits:
 - This guide is far from a solo effort: while the writing is mine, the tierings are researched and approved collegially with Gurosebe#4054, Enbayft#2527, Cantarella#7963 and the #helpful fellows over at the Azur Lane English Community server, while the coding framework that makes this possible was provided by Enbayft#2527 and improved upon by Boz#5174; lastly, kudos to Kopfjäger for providing the original framework for the guide you're now reading.
 Without these people, the Tier Guide would never be as comprehensive, accurate or good-looking as it is, and it is to them that I extend my sincere gratitude.
+Oh, and one more thing...

+#### Want to buy me a coffee?
+Curating, maintaining and researching for this Guide is something I've been doing for over a year now, ever since a few months after the first CN servers were opened to the public.
+It's a time-consuming endeavour, to be sure, but one I gladly do.
+If you find what I do here and/or on the Discords #helpful and would like to show me your gratitude in a slightly more tangible way, feel free to click here and buy me a coffee - thanks! (https://ko-fi.com/J3J6WRI2)